-'''

-EPP Element = <clTRID>

-Usage = Optional

 Description = A transaction identifier generated by the Registrar when initiating the poll request.

-'''
+Length: 3-64 characters

-For an example of the EPP code used to submit this request, refer to "EPP Code Examples" on page 160.
+For an example of the EPP code used to submit these requests, refer to "EPP Code Examples" on page 157.

 The Registry will reply to every action with a response.
 The Poll request response may be with a success message and a request for an acknowledgement.
 The corresponding EPP element is displayed below the field name.